 Investment Options: Participants may direct their contributions and any related earnings into several investment options in 1% increments.
 Participants may change their investment elections at any time, subject to certain fund restrictions.
-As of December 31, 2013, participants in the Plan may invest in any of the following investment options:
+As of December 31, 2014, participants in the Plan may invest in any of the following investment options:

-- Allianz NFJ Dividend Value Fund seeks long-term growth of capital and income.
+- · Allianz NFJ Dividend Value Fund seeks long-term growth of capital and income.
 The fund normally invests at least 80% of its net assets (plus borrowings made for investment purposes) in common stocks and other equity securities of companies that pay or are expected to pay dividends.
-It invests primarily in common stocks of companies with market capitalizations greater than \$3.5 billion.
-The fund may invest in real estate investment trusts (REITs) and in non-U.S. securities, including emerging market securities. - Atlantic American Corporation Common Stock Fund allows employees to directly participate in the future success of the company through stock ownership. - Baron Growth Fund seeks capital appreciation.
-The fund invests for the long term primarily in equity securities in the form of commonstock of small-sized growth companies with market capitalizations of under \$2.5 billion at the time of purchase selected for their capital appreciation potential.
+It invests primarily in common stocks of companies with market capitalizations greater than \$3.5 billion. - · Atlantic American Corporation Common Stock Fund allows employees to directly participate in the future success of the company through stock ownership. - Baron Growth Fund seeks capital appreciation.
+The fund invests for the long term primarily in equity securities in the form of common stock of small-sized growth companies with market capitalizations of under \$2.5 billion at the time of purchase selected for their capital appreciation potential.
 It purchases securities in businesses the advisor believes could double in value in four or five years, and then hopefully, double again in the next four to five years. - Columbia Acorn International Z seeks long-term capital appreciation.
 Under normal circumstances, the fund invests at least 75% of its total assets in foreign companies in developed markets (for example, Japan, Canada and the United Kingdom) and in emerging markets (for example, China, India and Brazil).
-It normally invests a majority of its net assets in the common stock of small- and mid-sized companies with market capitalizations under \$5 billion at the time of investment. - Columbia Small Cap Value Fund seeks long-term growth of capital.
+It normally invests a majority of its net assets in the common stock of small- and mid-sized companies with market capitalizations under \$5 billion at the time of investment. - Columbia Small Cap Value Fund II Z seeks long-term capital appreciation.
 The fund normally invests at least 80% of net assets in equity securities of companies that have market capitalizations in the range of the companies in the Russell 2000 Value Index that are believed to be undervalued and have the potential for long-term growth of capital.
-It may invest up to 20% of total assets in foreign securities and also may invest in REITs.
+It may invest up to 20% of total assets in foreign securities including depository receipts.
+The fund normally invests in common stock and also may invest in REITs.